nyannkov/psg_mml/README.md

 ### psg_mml_decode

-Decodes the loaded MML.
+Decode the loaded MML.
 The decoded result is sent to psg_mml_periodic_control() through FIFO.
-This function does not decode MML at once, but works to decode MML for each channel one instruction at a time and returns the result.
+This function does not decode the MML at once, but decodes the MML of each channel one instruction at a time and then returns the result.
-Since the location of the next MML text to be decoded is retained internally, this function can be executed repeatedly to decode MML one after another.
+Since the position of the MML text to be decoded next is held in the slot, MML decoding can be performed one by one by repeatedly executing this function.
-When all MML text has been decoded, the function returns PSG_MML_DECODE_END.
+After decoding all MML, this function returns PSG_MML_DECODE_END.

 ```c
 psg_mml_t  psg_mml_decode(